Azure/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdScalingPlan.md

 This command creates a new Windows Virtual Desktop Scaling Plan in a Resource Group with a pooled schedule assigned at creation.
 This method is only available for pooled host pools.
-Please create a scaling plan, and then use New-AzWvdScalingPersonalSchedule and New-AzWvdScalingPooledSchedule to assign schedules after scaling plan creation.
+Please create a scaling plan, and then use New-AzWvdScalingPersonalSchedule or New-AzWvdScalingPooledSchedule to assign schedules after scaling plan creation.

 ## PARAMETERS